What We Fight For

 - Towards Food Sovereignty: World Trade Organization’s Agreement on Agriculture: Report about the connection between increased rural poverty and food insecurity and rapid agricultural trade liberalization facilitated by the World Trade Organization.

 - Global Movements for Food Justice: Report from IATP describing La Via Campesina’s fight for a food system reflecting ideals of ethics and justice and quest to develop socioeconomic, ecological, and political autonomy for small farmers.

 - U.N.
 General Assembly on the Global Food Crisis and the Right to Food: On April 6, 2009, farmers, community groups, researchers, government officials, and UN agency representatives gathered to discuss the global food crisis, and the UN-endorsed right to food.

-- Our Seeds, Our Future: Report on the positive projects and experiments carried out on different continents by the organizations of La Via Campesina.
+- Our Seeds, Our Future: Report on the positive projects and experiments carried out across continents by the organizations of La Via Campesina.
 This document describes the rights of farmers and local communities to their own seeds, resources, and food production methods.

 - Food Sovereignty: Reclaiming the Global Food System: Report from War on Want explains the state of the current global food system and illustrates how food sovereignty can be a solution to the problems created by corporate industrial agriculture.